 Our Company, Everstone, IFC, and the Management Shareholders of our Company had entered into an amendment letter dated March 31, 2016 ("Amendment Letter"), as subsequently amended by an amendment agreement dated December 14, 2016 ("Amendment Agreement").
-Pursuant to the terms of the Amendment Agreement, IFC may, if the filing of the DRHP by the Company with the SEBI has taken place within 66 (sixty-six) months from September 27, 2012 but the Company had not completed certain stipulated reinstatement actions, offer all or any of the securities in our Company held by it to the Management Shareholders of our Company at any time during the period immediately commencing after 66 (sixty-six) months from September 27, 2012 and expiring on the earlier of; (i) date on which the Company completes such reinstatement actions; and/or date on which the shares of the Company are listed on the Stock Exchanges.
+Pursuant to the terms of the Amendment Agreement, IFC may, if the filing of the DRHP by the Company with the SEBI has taken place within 66 (sixty-six) months from September 27, 2012 but the Company has not completed certain stipulated reinstatement actions, offer all or any of the securities in our Company held by it to the Management Shareholders of our Company at any time during the period immediately commencing after 66 (sixty-six) months from September 27, 2012 and expiring on the earlier of; (i) date on which the Company completes such reinstatement actions; and/or date on which the shares of the Company are listed on the Stock Exchanges.

-Pursuant to the terms of the Amendment Agreement, upon consummation of the IPO, the EIFC SHA shall stand automatically terminated without any further action or notice by any party, except the post-IPO Promote Arrangement (as defined hereinafter) and certain standard clauses relating to indemnity, confidentiality, governing law, dispute resolution etc. shall continue to subsist, and the Policy Covenants (as defined hereinafter) shall come into force.
+Pursuant to the terms of the Amendment Agreement, upon consummation of the IPO, the Amended and Restated SHA, as amended by way of the Amendment Letter and the Amendment Agreement, shall stand automatically terminated without any further action or notice by any party, except the post-IPO Promote Arrangement (as defined hereinafter) and certain standard clauses relating to indemnity, confidentiality, governing law, dispute resolution etc. shall continue to subsist, and the Policy Covenants (as defined hereinafter) shall come into force.

 Post consummation of the IPO, in terms of the Amendment Agreement, our Company has agreed to comply with its policy on certain operational covenants i.e., on sanctionable practices, environmental covenants, anticorruption guidelines, their reporting, and restrictions on certain transfers ("Policy Covenants").
-Also, post consummation of the IPO, IFC and Everstone have, respectively, in terms of the Amendment Agreement and subject to applicable laws, agreed to share with the Management Shareholders of our Company, a specified percentage of the consideration received by IFC and Everstone on transfer of all Equity Shares held by IFC or all or a part of the Equity Shares held by Everstone (over and above an agreed threshold calculated based on Internal Rate of Return ("IRR") achieved by IFC and Everstone on their respective investment amounts, as provided in the Amendment Agreement) ("Promote Arrangement").
+Also, post consummation of the IPO, IFC and Everstone have, respectively, in terms of the Amendment Agreement, agreed to share with the Management Shareholders of our Company, a specified percentage of the consideration received by IFC and Everstone on transfer of all Equity Shares held by IFC or all or a part of the Equity Shares held by Everstone (over and above an agreed threshold calculated based on Internal Rate of Return ("IRR") achieved by IFC and Everstone on their respective investment amounts, as provided in the Amendment Agreement) ("Promote Arrangement").
 This profit sharing arrangement would apply only in cases where the IRR (calculated at certain specified intervals) is in excess of certain thresholds agreed amongst the parties.
-Our Company will, in compliance with Regulation 26(6) of the Listing Regulations and after listing of the Equity Shares, take approval from the Board of Directors and Shareholders (by way of an ordinary resolution) in relation to the Promote Arrangement.